YinFFF/Substring-keyword-SSE/README.md

 # Pre-requisites

-The project has been successfully built and tested on CentOS 6.6.
+The program has been successfully built and tested on CentOS 6.6.
 It uses OpenSSL library to implement the entailed cryptographic operations.
 The build commands in CentOS are as follows.

 ## OpenSSL